allenschmaltz/exa/replication_scripts/README_replication_main_text.md

 ## Models

 We demonstrate learning and evaluation of the model trained on 3.4k original reviews, the label **ORIG.
 (3.4k)** in the paper, using the uniCNN+BERT model.
 The remaining experiments can then be run by changing the training and/or evaluation data, and/or other parameter variations demonstrated in the sections above.
 Note that aside from the different data, the only two primary differences with the uniCNN+BERT model used in these experiments compared to that used in the FCE experiments are the following:
-- Reflecting the longer length of the multi-document reviews, rather than the single sentences of the FCE dataset, we allow a longer max input length of 350.
+- Reflecting the longer length of the multi-sentence reviews, rather than the single sentences of the FCE dataset, we allow a longer max input length of 350.
 Use the option `--max_length 350`.
 - The input is un-tokenized, so we use the option `--input_is_untokenized`.

-(to be added shortly)
+First, we train the uniCNN+BERT model on the 3.4k original reviews and evaluate over the counterfactually-augmented data, the Contrast Sets data, and the SemEval data: [sentiment_data/model/orig3k/orig3k.sh](sentiment_data/model/orig3k/orig3k.sh)

+Next, we train the K-NN model from which we will derive distance- and output magnitude-based limits/thresholds for determining when to abstain from predicting.

+First, as in the usual setup, we cache the exemplar vectors and the distances between exemplar representations: [sentiment_data/model/orig3k/orig3k_model__cache_exemplar_vectors_to_disk.sh](sentiment_data/model/orig3k/orig3k_model__cache_exemplar_vectors_to_disk.sh)

+Next, we train and evaluate the K-NN.
+Here, we also determine the distance and output-magnitude thresholds/cutoffs, via the token-level approximations (not using the token-level labels), for determining when to abstain from predicting over out-of-domain/domain-shifted data: [sentiment_data/model/orig3k/orig3k_model__linear_exa_train_eval.sh](sentiment_data/model/orig3k/orig3k_model__linear_exa_train_eval.sh).

+Finally, we also apply the K-NN and the constraints to the out-of-domain SemEval2017 data.

+We cache the SemEval2017 exemplar vectors and distances: [sentiment_data/model/orig3k/semeval2017/orig3k_model__cache_exemplar_vectors_to_disk_semeval2017.sh](sentiment_data/model/orig3k/semeval2017/orig3k_model__cache_exemplar_vectors_to_disk_semeval2017.sh)

+We then use the K-NN and constraints for prediction over the out-of-domain SemEval2017 data: [sentiment_data/model/orig3k/semeval2017/orig3k_model__linear_exa_eval_semeval2017.sh](sentiment_data/model/orig3k/semeval2017/orig3k_model__linear_exa_eval_semeval2017.sh)

+(To reproduce the remaining results in this section of the paper, substitute in the other training sets in place of the 3.4k original reviews in the applicable scripts above.)

+We can also fine-tune the model with the min-max loss, which may be of interest when comparing to other models with min-max-style constraints.
+(We find that this can improve the F0.5 scores, as it increases precision along the lines/directions of tuning the decision boundary with a small amount of token-labeled data, as in Table 9, arXiv v6.
+See the examples for the FCE data above, or the CoNLL 2010 experiments in the Online Appendix, for an example of fine-tuning with the `--mode "min_max_fine_tune"` option.)
+In the interest of length, since it is orthogonal to updating the support set and the out-of-domain behavior, we limit our experiments in this section to the base model while changing the training data and/or the support set.

 # Annotation Detection Task/Analysis